ptav/django-copy/README.md

     MEDIA_URL = '/media/'
     ```

-2. Also in settings, create `DJANGOCOPY_TEMPLATES` and `DJANGOCOPY_IMAGES` to define where uploaded template and imagefiles are stored.
+2. Also in settings, add `DJANGOCOPY_IMAGES` to define where uploaded template and imagefiles are stored.
 These paths will sit below `MEDIA_ROOT`.
 For example:

     ```
-    DJANGOCOPY_TEMPLATES = 'copy/templates/'
     DJANGOCOPY_IMAGES = 'copy/images/'
     ```

-3. Flag which 3rd party libraries you want to import into the site by setting eachof the following flags to True:
+3. Flag which 3rd party libraries you want to import into the site by setting eachof the following flags to True.
+If not define these are assumed to be False:

     ```
     DJANGOCOPY_ENABLE_BOOTSTRAP4 = True
-    DJANGOCOPY_ENABLE_BOOTSTRAP5 = True
+    DJANGOCOPY_ENABLE_BOOTSTRAP5 = False
     DJANGOCOPY_ENABLE_HTMX = True
     DJANGOCOPY_ENABLE_FONTAWESOME = True
     DJANGOCOPY_ENABLE_ALPINEJS = True